Athletics at the 2002 Commonwealth Games – Men's 4 × 400 metres relay

 The men's 4 × 400 metres relay event at the 2002 Commonwealth Games was held on July 30–31.

 In the final, Michael Blackwood of Jamaica was in the leading position when coming into the final stretch.
-He, however, dropped his baton when being overtaken by Matthew Elias from Wales and ultimately finished the race in fourth without a baton, which isn't allowed.
+He, however, dropped his baton when being overtaken by Matthew Elias from Wales and ultimately finished the race in fourth without a baton, which is not allowed.
 England and Wales fought it out to the finishing line with England coming narrowly on top.